aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xps-to-docm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to DOCM on Android via Java" h2="Convert XPS to DOCM in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+XPS to DOCM conversion is a useful feature for mobile apps.
+It allows users to convert XPS files to DOCM format, which is a Microsoft Office Open XML format.
+This format is widely used for creating and editing documents, and is compatible with many applications.

+<h2>How Aspose.Total Helps for XPS to DOCM Conversion</h2>
-You can integrate XPS to DOCM conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert XPS file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to DOCM.
+Aspose.Total for Android Java is a comprehensive package of APIs that can be used to integrate XPS to DOCM conversion feature in mobile apps.
+It includes two APIs, Aspose.PDF for Android via Java and Aspose.Words for Android Java.

+The Aspose.PDF for Android via Java API can be used to convert XPS files to DOC format.
+It supports a wide range of features, such as text extraction, image extraction, page manipulation, and more.
+It also supports various file formats, including XPS, PDF, HTML, and more.

+The Aspose.Words for Android Java API can be used to render DOC to DOCM.
+It supports a wide range of features, such as document manipulation, text manipulation, formatting, and more.
+It also supports various file formats, including DOC, DOCX, HTML, and more.

+By using these two APIs, developers can easily integrate XPS to DOCM conversion feature in their mobile apps.
+It is a simple and efficient way to convert XPS files to DOCM format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}